-After making enquiries, the directors have formed a judgement, at the time of approving the financial statements, that there is a reasonable expectation that the Company and the Group as a whole have adequate resources to continue in operational existence for a period of twelve months from the date of approval of the financial statements.
+After making enquiries, the Directors have formed a judgement, at the time of approving the financial statements, that there is a reasonable expectation that the Company and the Group as a whole have adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of the financial statements.
 For this reason, they continue to adopt the going concern basis in preparing the financial statements.
-The directors' responsibility for preparing the financial statements is explained on 37 of the 2016 Annual Report and the reporting responsibilities of the auditors are set out in their report on page 39 of the 2016 Annual Report.
+The Directors' responsibility for preparing the financial statements is explained on page 41 and the reporting responsibilities of the auditor are set out in their report on page 43.